LoreCip/LQG-BH-Collapse/README.md

 \end{cases}
 $$

+A Python module to manage the simulations is available [here](https://github.com/LoreCip/simRead).

 ## How to install

 To install the Fortran code run the bash script **make.sh** using the following command